 So, how exactly do you figure out which keywords your audience and competition are using on Instagram?
 Simple.
 You spy on them.

-How to Find Popular and Local Real Estate Hashtags on Instagram
+Find Popular & Local Real Estate Hashtags on Instagram

 Once you have a nice big list of keywords locals are using, you can then head over to Instagram’s search area and plug in some keywords.
 Once you do, Instagram will give you hashtags that use or are related to those keywords.

-How to Find Popular and Local Real Estate Hashtags on Twitter
+Find Popular & Local Real Estate Hashtags on Twitter

 Since data entry is probably not high on your list of priorities for the week, save yourself some time and wrist pain by copying hashtags you think you’re going to use a lot.